Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Results

-We began by considering a pool of $R=10$ plasticity terms (see Appendix~\ref{app:F_bio} for details).
-While meta-learning over the query set of sampled tasks for this pool of plasticity terms yields an optimized set of meta-parameters, $\boldsymbol{\Theta}$, the resulting plasticity rule consists of too many terms which are difficult to interpret and understand and whose underlying mechanisms may overlap.
-Therefore, following Occam's razor, we included an $L1$ penalty on plasticity coefficients to select for a sparser set of plasticity terms (see Eq.~\ref{eq:meta_L}).
-Figure~\ref{fig:F_pool} illustrates the performance of the model.
-Like the previous numerical examples, we set the initial value for all hyper-parameters to zero and set the learning rate for the pseudo-gradient term to $10^{-3}$.
-Figure~\ref{fig:F_pool} shows that the coefficients for all but $3$ terms converge toward zero after about 300 episodes.
-Those three terms are a pseudo-gradient rule ($\mathcal{F}^{(1)}$), a Hebbian-like plasticity rule ($\mathcal{F}^{(3)}$), and Oja's rule ($\mathcal{F}^{(10)}$; see Appendix~\ref{app:F_bio} and below for definitions of these rules).
+We began by examining a set of $R=10$ plasticity terms and combined them according to Eq.~\ref{eq:linear} to form the learning rule $\mathcal{F}^{pool}$ (see Methods and below for definitions of these rules).
+Figure}~\ref{fig:F_pool}a--c illustrates the performance of the model. \revb{We set the initial values of the meta-parameters $\{\theta_r\}_{1\leq r<R}$ to 0.
+As seen in Fig.~\ref{fig:F_pool}a, the model's accuracy initially resembles that of the FA model, but as the meta-optimization continues, the accuracy improves, starting around $10$ episodes.
+By about 300 meta-iterations, the accuracy approaches that of the BP model.
+This trend is also echoed in Fig.~\ref{fig:F_pool}b, where the loss initially follows that of the FA learning model but then declines and eventually becomes similar to that of the BP method.
+In Fig.~\ref{fig:F_pool}c, it is demonstrated that the alignment angles of the teaching signals with their BP counterparts are improved compared to the FA model, seen in Fig.~\ref{fig:F_pseudo}d.} Figure~\ref{fig:F_pool}d shows that the coefficients for all but $3$ terms converge toward zero after about 600 episodes.
+Those three terms are a pseudo-gradient rule ($\mathcal{F}^{0}$), a Hebbian-like plasticity rule ($\mathcal{F}^{2}$), and Oja's rule ($\mathcal{F}^{9}$).
 Selecting these three terms and omitting the others gives a simpler plasticity rule of the form

-where $\boldsymbol{\Theta}=\{\theta_1, \theta_3, \theta_{10}\}$ is the set of plasticity meta-parameters.
-In Eq.~\ref{eq:F_bio}, the error-based Hebbian term combines the errors from two adjacent layers.
-In order to update the weights in the first layer $\boldsymbol{W}_{0,1}$, where there is no pre-synaptic error, we define a synthetic error $\boldsymbol{e}_{0}$ using Eq.~\ref{eq:e_l_backprop} and the activation function in Eq.~\ref{eq:sp}, such that

-Fig.~\ref{fig:F_bio} demonstrates the classifier's performance with $\mathcal{F}^{bio}$ within 500 iterations of the meta-optimizer.
-Comparing Fig.~\ref{fig:F_bio}a and Fig.~\ref{fig:F_bio}b to Figs.~\ref{fig:F_pseudo}a and~\ref{fig:F_pseudo}b shows a significant boost in learning through $\mathcal{F}^{bio}$.
-Figure~\ref{fig:F_bio}c further shows improvement in the alignment of the modulating signals with those of the $\mathcal{F}^{BP}$ rule.
-These angles are reduced the most in the deeper layers.
-Lastly, Fig.~\ref{fig:F_bio}d illustrates the progress of the meta-parameters.
-We observe that the plasticity coefficients converge in about 200 episodes.